EDS210 Environment, Development and Climate Change in Tanzania

 Teaching exam periods:

-This course starts in June block.
-This course has teaching/evaluation in June block, .
+This course has teaching/evaluation in the June block.

 Course frequency: Biannually (odd years)

 First time: Study year 2014-2015

 Updated course plan will be published in Autumn 2020.
 Visits will be made to Tanzania´s key institutions responsible for addressing issues at the interface between developmental, environmental and climate change issues.
 The students will hear short presentations from specialists and researchers explaining relevant theories and Tanzanian policies.
 A series of field visits will provide the students with direct observations, experiences, discussions and interactions with villagers (fishers, aquaculturists, farmers and pastoralists), and impressions that illustrate the actual practices related to the theories and policies from different perspectives.
 This combination of theory and practice is intended to offer the students a deeper understanding of various livelihood, development, environment and climate challenges facing Tanzania.

 The purpose of the Field Course is to introduce the students to the principal environmental challenges, development concerns and climate change issues in Tanzania in a practical manner that complements the theoretical courses that they have already followed in their studies at Noragric.
 These topics will be presented in their historical, socio-ecological and political economic perspectives during visits to a range of key national institutions and local communities.
 The course is designed to contribute towards the core aims of Noragric's Bachelors programme in International Environment and Development Studies.